zamfofex/dummyette/documentation/chess.md

 ---

 Similar to `Position(...)`, but this will return `undefined` if the board does not contain the given position (i.e. it is out of bounds).

+`board.positions`
+---

+This is an array containing all of the positions in the board.

 `board.get(x, y)`, `board.get(position)`
 ---